 In the school design, higher availability is achieved by using redundant physical interfaces.
 This represents the most cost-effective solution for high availability.
-As an alternative, a pair of firewall appliances could be deployed in stateful failover, as discussed in Chapter 11, "District Office Design."
+As an alternative, a pair of firewall appliances could be deployed in stateful failover, as discussed in the "School District Office Design" chapter of the Schools SRA Design Guide.